 However, during the Anaheim gig on February 2, 1968, a Marshall amp was seen on stage sitting below a Fender Dual Showman, apparently because the two Fenders broke and the band couldn’t finish the set.
 After the gig, Jimi struck a deal with Buck Munger of Sunn Amps and most likely got rid of the Fenders.

-Also, just to note in regard to the quote from Eddie below – the only difference between a Showman and a Dual Showman amp is the 8-ohm output transformer on former, and a 4-ohm transformer on the latter.
-Reason for this being – Dual Showman was shipped with a dual speaker cabinet.
+Also, just to note in regard to the quote from Eddie below – the only difference between a Showman and a Dual Showman amp is the 8-ohm output transformer on the former, and a 4-ohm transformer on the latter.
+The reason for this is that Dual Showman was shipped with a dual speaker cabinet.

-As far as the cabinet that Eddie is talking about here – a Fender Dual Showman came with a 2×12 cab that looked rather large, so maybe Eddie had mistaken it for an 8×10 cab.
-The only other logical option would be a Marshall 1990 8×10″ cab, which Jimi was never seen used before – but it could’ve been something owned by the studio.
+As far as the cabinet that Eddie is talking about here – a Fender Dual Showman came with a 2×15 cab that looked rather large, so maybe Eddie had mistaken it for an 8×10 cab.
+The only other logical option would be a Marshall 1990 8×10″ cab, which Jimi was never seen using before – but it could’ve been something owned by the studio.